 1. Development phase

-The first phase of cycle we're mostly focusing on features and improvements.
-Branches in that phase should be created from actual
+In the first phase of the cycle, we're mostly focusing on features and improvements.
+Branches in this phase should be created from the actual

 develop, also PRs should be pointed to this branch.
 Changes merged to